-[Three-dimensional integration technology] We will use the ultra-thinning technology and the vertical interconnect technology possessed by the WOW in power consumption.
+[Three-dimensional integration technology] We will use the ultra-thinning technology and the vertical interconnect technology possessed by the WOW technology and the vertical interconnect technology possessed by the WOW Alliance to integrate semiconductors three-dimensionally and create a next-generation semiconductor that is higher in performance and lower in power consumption.
 Furthermore, this work will accelerate the ultra-miniaturization of not only large-scale computing devices such as servers, but various devices equipped with semiconductors to 1/1000th of their current size.